aidanniceberg/api-template/README.md

  + services      # business logic goes here
 ```

+## Folder Structure Rationale
+Software inevitably changes - features will need to be added, technology requirements will evolve, and business goals will pivot.
+This means that software must be created with flexibility in mind, so new additions can easily be plugged into the existing codebases with minimal changes.
+This allows developers to iterate efficiently and easily.
+With this in mind, the backbone of software design is modularity;
+individual software components (functions, classes, files, folders) should be responsible for one specific functionality, so they can be added, removed, or updated without affecting other areas of the codebase.

+Think about this example:

+>Suppose we have an API with 50 endpoints that query a database and return some data.
+We then write 50 functions, and all of them independently connect to the database.
+It works great, but a week later, we find out we need to change the way we're connecting to the database.
+Now we need to go into all 50 functions and change them individually - this is time-consuming and wasteful.
+Instead, imagine we had an extra class that is _only_ responsible for connecting to the database.
+We use this class in all of our 50 functions.
+At first, everything is the same, but when we're asked to change the way we connect to the database, we only need to make one change rather than 50.
+This is much more efficient.

+>_side note, this is the DBController class in the `daos` folder_

+This is exactly what our folder structure accomplishes, just on a higher level.
+It immediately separates abstract functionality, and within each folder we can (and must) split into more modules.
+The most common flow of information we'll use for endpoints is:

+`endpoint layer --> services layer --> database (dao) layer`

+The endpoint layer parses information from the API request and sends it to the services layer.
+- When a service layer function is called, it doesn't know where the parameters came from.
+That's beyond the scope of its responsibilities.
+In fact, it doesn't even know that the `endpoints` layer exists.

+Then the services layer calls a function in the database layer to fetch some stored information.
+- When the database layer returns data, the service layer doesn't know where it came from.
+That's beyond the scope of its responsibilities.
+- On the flip side, when the database layer returns data, it doesn't know or care what's being done with that information.
+That's beyond the scope of its responsibilities.

+This modularity is powerful when we need to make changes.
+If we need to change the way we're getting data from the database, we only need to make updates to the database layer.
+None of the other modules know or care what's happening, as long as it gets the data that it expects.

+## Folder Explanations
 ### `clients` folder
 This folder contains all the logic for communicating with third party applications.